Advertising network: Online ad networks and advertising publishers

-Most online ad-network platforms offer website owners and marketers to signup as advertising publishers.
-Publishers can then display ads shared by the advertising network and the revenue is shared between both the advertising network and publisher.
-When the beginners could not pass through the minimum criteria for publishing advertisements, ad placement services could ban the publisher for not fulfilling the requirements.
-Some networks demand strict terms and conditions while there are other ad publishing alternatives times commissions vary on what sells otherwise user still to earn a good commission when one matches the criteria, and the publisher is allowed to display and share ads provided by the platform earns a good revenue.
-Getting approved as a publisher of the best advertising platform is a thorough process.
-Websites with a clean interface, more traffic and engagements are preferred to be selected as ad network publishers by the advertising platforms.
+Most online ad network platforms allow website owners and marketers to sign up as advertising publishers.
+Publishers display ads supplied by the advertising network, and revenue is shared between the network and the publisher.
+Ad networks typically require publishers to meet minimum criteria for traffic, content quality, and compliance, and may reject or remove publishers who do not qualify.
+Websites with a clean interface, substantial traffic, and active user engagement are generally preferred by ad networks.

 History

-On October 27, 1994, the first online ad was posted.
-It was a banner advertisement added to a web page.
-The website that posted the first ad was a precursor to today's tech site, Wired.The first central ad server was released by FocaLink Media Services and introduced on July 17, 1995, for controlling the delivery of online advertising or banner ads.
+On October 27, 1994, the first online ad was posted: a banner advertisement on a web page belonging to a precursor of the technology magazine Wired.
+The first central ad server was released by FocaLink Media Services on July 17, 1995, for controlling the delivery of online advertising or banner ads.
 Although most contemporary accounts are no longer available online, the Weizmann Institute of Science published an academic research paper documenting the launch of the first ad server.
 The original motherboard for the first ad server, assembled in June 1995, is also preserved.
 FocaLink re-launched the ad server under the name SmartBanner in February 1996.
-The company was founded by Dave Zinman, Andrew Conru, and Jason Strober, and is based in Palo Alto, California.
+The company was founded by Dave Zinman, Andrew Conru, and Jason Strober, and was based in Palo Alto, California.
 In 1998, the company changed its name to AdKnowledge and was purchased by CMGI in 1999.
 The AdKnowledge name was subsequently purchased by a company in Kansas City in 2004, which now operates under the brand name AdKnowledge.

 The first local ad server was released by NetGravity in January 1996 for delivering online advertising at major publishing sites such as Yahoo! and Pathfinder.
 The company was founded by Tom Shields and John Danner, and was based in San Mateo, California.
 In 1998, the company went public on NASDAQ (NETG), and was purchased by DoubleClick in 1999.
 NetGravity AdServer was then renamed to DART Enterprise.
 In March 2008 Google acquired DoubleClick.
 Google has continued to improve and invest in DART Enterprise.
 The latest version of the product was renamed and shipped as DoubleClick Enterprise 8.0 on September 28, 2011.